Sam Raimi: Film

 Raimi achieved great critical and commercial success with the blockbuster Spider-Man (2002), which was adapted from the comic book series of the same name.
 The movie grossed over US$800 million worldwide, spawning two sequels: Spider-Man 2 and Spider-Man 3, both directed by Raimi and each grossing approximately $800 million.
 After the completion of the third Spider-Man film, he planned on producing two more sequels (although Sony Pictures planned three sequels) but could not find a satisfactory script.
 In 2022, reflecting on Spider-Man 3, Raimi told Rolling Stone: "It was a very painful experience for me.
 I wanted to make a Spider-Man movie to redeem myself for that.
 [The aborted] Spider-Man 4 — that was really what that was about.
 I wanted to go out on a high note.
 I didn't want to just make another one that pretty much worked.
 I had a really high standard in my mind.
 And I didn't think I could get that script to the level that I was hoping for by that start date."
 He, along with Marc Webb, were both brought on as creative consultants for Marvel Studios' Spider-Man: No Way Home, directed by Jon Watts.

 Raimi produced the entire English-language The Grudge franchise, based on the original Japanese films.
-On December 11, 2006, the website SuperHero Hype reported that director Sam Raimi and Michael Uslan would co-produce a new film version of The Shadow for Columbia Pictures.
+On December 11, 2006, the website SuperHeroHype reported that director Sam Raimi and Michael Uslan would co-produce a new film version of The Shadow for Columbia Pictures.
 On October 16, 2007, Raimi stated that: "I don't have any news on The Shadow at this time, except that the company that I have with Josh Donen, my producing partner, we've got the rights to The Shadow.
 I love the character very much and we're trying to work on a story that'll do justice to the character."
 According to Entertainment Weekly, Raimi had expressed an interest in directing a film version of The Hobbit, the prequel to the Lord of the Rings trilogy.
 In 2008, it was reported Guillermo del Toro would direct with Peter Jackson as the executive producer, though Jackson ultimately directed The Hobbit film series.
 In 2008, it was reported Raimi might direct By Any Means Necessary, the next film based on the "Jack Ryan" CIA character created by Tom Clancy for Paramount Pictures.
 Disney also approached him to direct W.I.T.C.H.: The Movie, based on the popular comic.

 Raimi directed the horror film Drag Me to Hell, released in 2009 to critical acclaim.
 Blizzard Entertainment announced on July 22, 2009, that Raimi would be directing a film adaptation of the Warcraft video game series, but at the 2012 San Diego Comic-Con, it was revealed that he would not be the director.